 – To consider future business investments

-HOW MUCH DOES THE NEW SINGLE ENTRY E-VISA COST?
+HOW MUCH DOES THE SINGLE ENTRY B211 VISIT E-VISA COST?

-Depending on which visa agent you use, the price of the new eVisa is approximately US$300.
-This includes the agent fee, the visa fee, and other documentation that’s required, including sponsorship, guarantee letter, and sometimes, the promise of an approved visa application within seven working days.
+Depending on which visa agent you use, the price of the B211 e-Visa is approximately US$250.
+This includes the agent fee, the visa fee, and other documentation that’s required, including sponsorship, guarantee letter, and sometimes, the promise of an approved visa application within five working days.

 Once you arrive in Indonesia, you can then choose to extend your e-Visa after your initial 60-day stay period.
 You can extend the visa four times, 30-days each, totalling a six-month stay.
 The price of each extension is approximately US$50, and each extension application must be made two-weeks before the date of visa expiry.